operator-framework/operator-sdk/website/content/en/docs/advanced-topics/custom-bundle-validation.md

 // -------------------------------------------------------
 // Everything below this line was copied code from the internal Operator SDK
 // registry package operator-sdk/internal/registry/labels.go.
 If this is
-// generally userful please file an issue to move this to a reuable library.
+// generally useful please file an issue to move this to a reuable library.
 // to make this a library or other reusable code.
 // -------------------------------------------------------